 Step 4: Redraft dart

 If you want to keep the dart, you have to redraft it.
 Draft two lines from the apex towards the side seam.
 Now make this triangle smaller, so the point is between 1 and 2″ (2.5-5 cm) away from your apex.
+Add a dart hat at the side seam so the side seam will line up when you sew the dart.
 This is the dart that you’ll sew.
 The grey areas in the illustration show where you’ve added room by making this adjustment.

 Step 5: Redraft and cut out dart